 In addition to shopping around for the best deals, you can aim to reduce premiums by:

-Finding a secure spot to park your vehicle
+Finding a secure spot to park your private hire vehicle

 If you are able to park your car in a safe area, preferably on a driveway instead of the side of a busy street, you can reduce your insurance premiums.
 This is because you reduce the chances of having your vehicle hit by a careless driver whilst it's parked or targeted by criminals, which tells insurers you'd be less likely to make a claim.
 Keeping your car safe whilst you're off-duty can lead to more affordable quote and cover whilst you work.